chasem51/rpi-mirror/README.md

 To run, within the ~/MagicMirror directory, run -> npm start

-My installation is run by the fork -> pm2 start MagicMirror To allow for application's auto-boot with the pi.
+To allow for application's auto-boot my installation is run by the fork -> pm2 start MagicMirror

 ![](appview.png)